edemaine/coffeescript-for-python/README.md

   CoffeeScript because every object can act as a class.
 * `lambda`-style inline functions can be multiple lines in CoffeeScript, making mixed imperative/functional programming even easier.
+  On the other hand, CoffeeScript functions do not support keyword arguments.
 * The built-in types differ substantially, e.g., their method names differ.
   But for the most part, there is a one-to-one mapping.
 * CoffeeScript has more helpful syntax for a lot of important features,